AndreiFrunza2001/Lexical-analyser-Lab2/README.md

 # Lexical-analyser-Lab2

+Statement: Use lex to perform scanning for your programming language

+The scanner input will be a text file containing the source program, and will produce as output the following:

+- PIF - Program Internal Form

+- ST  - Symbol Table

+Solution

 l.l is the lexical scanner.

 We apply the scanner on Lab2.txt and optain the Symbol Table and the Program Internal Form.